PIVX-Project/PIVX/doc/README.md

-PIVX Core
+Syndicate Core
 =====================

 Setup
 ---------------------
-[PIVX Core](http://synx.online/wallet) is the original PIVX client and it builds the backbone of the network.
+[Syndicate Core](http://synx.online/wallet) is the original PIVX client and it builds the backbone of the network.
 However, it downloads and stores the entire history of PIVX transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------